Graduate Diploma admissions

 STEP 1.
 Online Application for Admission

-- Submit the non-refundable application fee of of $100 Canadian or US funds.
+- Submit the non-refundable application fee (see Preparing to apply for current fee).
 There are no exceptions even if you have applied to another McGill department in the same year.
 The fee is submitted by credit card when you submit your electronic application.

 After your application has been received, you will be given access to your Minerva account.
 Here, you will be able to upload your unofficial transcripts and supporting documentation detailed below to complete your application.
 Uploading of these supporting documents is mandatory.

 All applicants must submit electronically the following information:

 - Your complete record of study (transcripts) from each university-level institution you have attended to date - including McGill, if applicable.
 Uploaded copies of transcripts will be considered as unofficial; final, official copies will be required once you are offered admission.
 These transcripts must indicate degree awarded.
 If credits were transferred from a different institution then transcripts must also be obtained from that source.

 - An application fee of $100 in Canadian or US funds.
 There are no exceptions even if you have applied to another McGill department in the same year.
 This application fee is non-refundable.